 Our team works with every patient to create a care plan that identifies the patient’s abilities and needs and ensures the patient’s goals and concerns are addressed.
 We encourage family and friends to be involved in the patient’s care.
 Our nurses and therapists take time to make sure that patients and caregivers understand and are comfortable with their roles before leaving the hospital.

 Based on your needs, the team will schedule family meetings, family training, and provide you and your family with a list of resources, including support groups, to assist you with your return to the community.

 - Provide you with the highest level of medical and nursing care with Johns Hopkins faculty physicians and certified rehabilitation nurses

 - Improve your strength and ability to move safely

 - Retrain self-care activities, such as dressing, grooming, bathing and more to help you resume your normal quality of life

 - Assist with communication and thinking skills

-- Help you regain independence by teaching you new ways to do self-supportive tasks such as laundry, cooking and cleaning
+- Help you regain independence by teaching you new ways to do self-supportive tasks such as laundry, cooking and medication management

 - Provide patient and family education, counseling and training